emissary-ingress/emissary/docs/user-guide/getting-started.md

 ...then you'll see that it works, even though it seems like it should need authentication!

-The problem is that we only changed the Ambassador config on the local disk -- we need to update the ConfigMap, and we need to force a new rollout of Ambassador so that it can reconfigure everything.
+The problem is that we only changed the Ambassador config on the local disk -- we need to update the `ConfigMap`, and we need to force a new rollout of Ambassador so that it can reconfigure everything.

-We can update the ConfigMap by using `kubectl` to rewrite it in place:
+We can update the `ConfigMap` by using `kubectl` to rewrite it in place:

 ```shell
 kubectl create configmap ambassador-config --from-file config -o yaml --dry-run | \
     kubectl replace -f -
 ```

 This neat little trick uses `-o yaml --dry-run` option to make `kubectl` write a file that we can feed into `kubectl replace`, since `kubectl replace` doesn't understand the `--from-file` option.
-The result is that the `ambassador-config` ConfigMap gets updated with all the new config at once.
+The result is that the `ambassador-config` `ConfigMap` gets updated with all the new config at once.

 Once that's done, we need to trigger a new rollout of Ambassador using the Kubernetes deployment machinery.
 There are several ways to do this, but the most painless (unless you happen to need to upgrade to a new Ambassador release!) is to update an annotation on the deployment: